enewe101/iterable_queue/README.md

         for work in queue:
             do_something_with(work)

-(But if you have the irrational desire, or unfortunate nee, consumers can also use the queue "manually" by calling `queue.get()`).
+(But if you have the irrational desire, or unfortunate need, consumers can also use the queue "manually" by calling `queue.get()`).

 Because the IterableQueue knows how many producers and consumers are open,